galvazudys/tictactoe/README.md

 ## version 0.3.0

 > game working as intended,you can place moves to boxes ,and if you place in same box,it's give you warning.

+## version 0.4.0

+> updated working version to use columns and rows.
 # MORE COMMING SOON................